 1. Montezuma Falls

-Starting off this list of epic waterfalls in Tasmania is perhaps one of the most well-known in the state.
-Montezuma Falls is a giant, multi-tiered 104 metre waterfall located approximately 2-kilometres south of Rosebury in Tasmania’s wild west.
+After visiting dozens of incredible waterfalls, Montezuma Falls is my personal pick for the best waterfall in Tasmania.
+Montezuma Falls is a giant, multi-tiered 104-metre waterfall located approximately 2-kilometres south of Rosebury in Tasmania's wild west.

 The hike to Montezuma takes roughly 1.5 hours and is incredibly scenic.
 Along the way, you'll follow a historic mining route featuring old wooden bridges, carved-out mining tunnels and an epic suspension bridge.